Photos by Sri Raghunathan, Chennai

 Akhara Goswami Tulsidas, Tusli Ghat

-Akhara Goswami Tulsidas, Tusli Ghat, Varanasi Today the bhavan built by Toder Mal in Tusli Ghat is known as Akhara Goswami Tulsidas.
-Till recently the rare and only pandulipi [manuscript] of Sri Ramacharitmanas dated Samavat 1704 [1648 AD] and the piece of boat Sri Goswami Tulsidas used for navigating in Ganga were on display for public in this place.
-There is Gurukul run here imparting training in Sanskrit and vedas.
-There is a portrait of Tulsidas Ji painted during his time in this temple on one side of Sri Ram Mandir.
+Today the bhavan built by Toder Mal in Tulsi Ghat is known as Akhara Goswami Tulsidas.
+Till recently the rare and only pandulipi [manuscript] of Sri Ramacharitmanas dated Samavat 1704 [1648 AD] and the piece of boat Sri Goswami Tulsidas used for navigating in Ganga were on display for the public in this place.
+There is Gurukul run here imparting training in Sanskrit and Vedas.
+A portrait of Tulsidas Ji was painted during his time in this temple on one side of Sri Ram Mandir.

 Tulsi Das while staying at this bhavan, used to sit in the balcony facing the Ganga mata and pray.
-He used to admire the beauty of Ganga mata, her flow and the melodious sound made by her while she was on move sitting on the balcony.
-The inspiration given by Ganga mata made many verses flow from the saint.
+He used to admire the beauty of Ganga mata, her flow, and the melodious sound made by her while she was on the move sitting on the balcony.
+The inspiration given by Ganga Mata made many verses flow from the saint.

-During his stay in Kashi, Goswami Tulsidas had established many adorable temples for Hanuman.
-These historically important temples will remain testimony for the faith Goswami had on Sri Hanuman and remain the center for the principles for which Tulsidas lived.
+During his stay in Kashi, Goswami Tulsidas established many adorable temples for Hanuman.
+These historically important temples will remain a testimony to the faith Goswami had in Sri Hanuman and remain the center for the principles for which Tulsidas lived.
 Of all the Hanuman temples established by Sri Goswami in Kashi is the Bal Hanuman temple at Akhara Goswami Tulsidas, Tulsi ghat.

 Sri Bala Hanuman Temple

-Sri Bala Hanuman Temple, Tuslsi Bhavan, Tulsi Ghat, Varanasi On an auspicious day he was inspired to establish the deity of Sri Bala Hanuman.
+On an auspicious day, he was inspired to establish the deity of Sri Bala Hanuman.
 Thus he had established this Sri Bala Hanuman here.
 He used to pray and offer pooja to this very deity during his stay in this bhavan.
-The deity is facing south since Dakshinmuki statue of Hanuman is considered quite stirring and auspicious.
+The deity is facing south since the Dakshinmuki statue of Hanuman is considered quite stirring and auspicious.
 Sri Hanuman of this temple is more popular in Kashi as “Gufa Hanuman” [Sri Hanuman of Cave].
-While this temple for Sri Hanuman is present in the lower level of the building, the upper level of the building houses temple for Sri Ram along with Sri Sita and Sri Lakshman.
-There are three more deities of Sri Hanuman here which are facing East, north, and west.
+While this temple for Sri Hanuman is present in the lower level of the building, the upper level of the building houses a temple for Sri Ram along with Sri Sita and Sri Lakshman.
+Three more deities of Sri Hanuman face East, north, and west.

 Prayers and festivals

-Devotees come here to have their wishes fulfilled, they recite Sri Ramachandra manas, a few of them recite kishkintha kand as per their wishes.
-Tuesday and Saturday there will be heavy turnout of devotees to this mandir for offering their prayers to Sri Bal Hanuman.
-Sri Tulsi Jayanthi, Sri Hanuman Jayanthi are celebrated with pomp and show at the same time with devotion to the core.
+Devotees come here to have their wishes fulfilled, they recite Sri Ramachandra manas, and a few of them recite kishkintha kand as per their wishes.
+On Tuesday and Saturday, there will be a heavy turnout of devotees to this mandir to offer their prayers to Sri Bal Hanuman.
+Sri Tulsi Jayanthi and Sri Hanuman Jayanthi are celebrated with pomp and show at the same time with devotion to the core.

 Temple Timings: